Customize Consent Preferences

 People are really bad at self-monitoring.

-It’s unlikely that if you are hurried, fatigued, frustrated, or complacent that you will notice it “just in the nick of time.”
+It’s unlikely that if you are hurried, fatigued, frustrated, or complacent, you will notice it “just in the nick of time.”

-However, afterwards if you admit you were hurried, fatigued, frustrated, or complacent, then the condition seems like an obvious precondition and you failed to notice.
+However, if you admit you were hurried, fatigued, frustrated, or complacent afterward, the condition seems like an obvious precondition, and you failed to notice.
 Thus, your failure is the “cause” of the accident.

 What’s a better idea?
 To use human factors tools to improve the human reliability of the tasks and use mistake proofing to trap or prevent errors that can’t be tolerated.

-Whenever your performance improvement initiative requires people to be like machines, my bet is that the program will fail.
+Whenever your performance improvement initiative requires people to be like machines, I bet that the program will fail.

-Instead, use humans where their skills are needed and use automation where unvarying performance is needed.
+Instead, use humans where their skills are needed and automation where unvarying performance is needed.

 Categories